stryker-mutator/stryker-js/CONTRIBUTING.md

 1. Clone the repository
 1. Install dependencies using `npm install` in the root of the project
-1. Run `npm run build` in the root of the project once.
 1. Run `npm test` in the root of the project or in one of the package folders

 ## VSCode environment configuration